 Southwestern formally established the Negotiation Honors Program in 2009 for students interested in either transactional or litigation practice.
 Through the program, students hone negotiating techniques and other alternative dispute resolution skills that they will use in practice.
 Learning these skills also helps students develop the confidence necessary to become effective advocates.
-Teams participate in least four different negotiation competitions.
-Program members receive three units for the year.
-Although the Negotiation Honors Program is new, Southwestern has fielded highly successful individual interscholastic teams for many years in the ABA Negotiation, Client Counseling and Mediation competitions, placing among the top teams in the country each year since it’s inception.
+Each team member receives three units for the year and participates in at least one competition.
+Southwestern’s Negotiation Honors program has been highly successful and has placed as one of the top teams in the country each year since it’s inception.

 "Each member of the Negotiation Honors Program sparred with us and/or watched our practice and gave us constructive feedback [before the National Competition].
 The team as a whole is unbelievably dedicated."

-The official establishment of the Negotiation Honors Program coincided with the launch of Southwestern's new Three-Track Legal Analysis Writing and Skills (LAWS) program, in which first-year students who choose the negotiation track can opt to continue onto further rounds beyond the intramural competition, with the top students earning invitations to interview for the Negotiation Honors Program.
+The official establishment of the Negotiation Honors Program coincided with the launch of Southwestern's Three-Track Legal Analysis Writing and Skills (LAWS) program.
+First-year students, in any track, can compete in an intramural competition, with top performing students earning invitations to interview for the Negotiation Honors Program.
 A board of governors made up of experienced Negotiation team members coordinates both the intramural competition as well as the team’s competitions against other law schools throughout the country.
 Professor Cristina Knolton serves as the faculty advisor.

 For information on the Southwestern Entertainment Law Negotiation Competition, click here.